An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

 toggle caption

-A woman, wearing a tag that identifies her as a transfer patient to the USNS Comfort, waits for a helicopter evacuation in a staging area in front of the National Palace in Port-au-Prince, Haiti, on Jan.
+A woman, wearing a tag that identifies her as a transfer patient to the USNS Comfort, waits for a helicopter evacuation in a staging area in front of the National Palace in Port-au-Prince on Jan.
 21, 2010.

 David Gilkey/NPR